 2017 Mardi Gras

-This year Western went Mardi Gras, again!
+In 2017, Western went to Mardi Gras, again!
 Our third and biggest float so far.
-Nearly 100 proud LGBTIQ Western students, staff and their straight Allies marched in the Sydney Gay and Lesbian Mardi Gras (opens in a new window) on 4 March 2017.
+Nearly 100 proud LGBTIQ Western students, staff and their straight Allies marched in the Sydney Gay and Lesbian Mardi Gras (opens in new window) on 4 March 2017.

 In 2017 we marched together, along with the Vice Chancellor, under the banner 'Equality Unlimited' showing the world Western's commitment to equal rights, diversity and inclusion regardless of sexual orientation or gender status.